Gashi (tribe): Luzha

 According to legend, there are two villages (Luzha and Botusha) in the Highlands of Gjakova where the Albanian population of the older Gashi tribe of the 17th century continues to live.
-Due to their constant resistance against Ottoman rule, the Gashi tribe were repeatedly punished via military expeditions, which led to the departure of the population from their initial settlements and a gradual conversion to Islam in the years 1690-1743.
-Luzha's current inhabitants remember their ancestors up to 15 generations, of which the first 3-4 have Catholic names, while the rest are Muslim.Even in Botusha and Deçan, about 10-11 generations with Muslim names are remembered, while the previous generations with Catholic names.
-Both Luzha and Botusha are mentioned by Catholic priests who visited some villages beyond the Diocese of Pult in 1693-1694.
+Due to their constant resistance against Ottoman rule, the Gashi tribe were repeatedly punished via military expeditions, which led to the departure of the population from their initial settlements and a gradual conversion to Islam in the years 1690–1743.
+Luzha's current inhabitants remember their ancestors up to 15 generations, of which the first 3-4 have Catholic names, while the rest are Muslim.
+Even in Botusha and Deçan, about 10-11 generations with Muslim names are remembered, while the previous generations with Catholic names.
+Both Luzha and Botusha are mentioned by Catholic priests who visited some villages beyond the Diocese of Pult in 1693–1694.
 In 1697, Luzha itself is mentioned as a village of 12 Catholic homes, and as a seed in the tribe of the Gashi.
 With the gradual abandonment of the old village of Gash, a large part of the inhabitants moved to different parts of Kosovo, while a part managed to stay in the Gjakova Highlands within the villages of Luzhë and Botushë.

 Bardhi/Bardhaj

 The Bardhi/Bardhaj who populated the area between the Gashi River and the Tropoja River are considered to be the descendants of an Albanian called Bardh Aga, who had three sons - Brahim, Ali and Memi Bardhi.
-These three brothers - who according to generational calculations may have lived about 400 years ago - were Muslims.
-In a report of 1698, the Bardhaj are already mentioned as a tribe and distributed amongst 68 households in 4 villages on the Valbona river.
+These three brothers, who may have lived about 400 years ago according to generational calculations, were Muslims.
+In a report of 1698, the Bardhaj are already mentioned as a tribe and were distributed amongst 68 households in 4 villages on the Valbona river.
 They consisted of many Catholic women, but the men were all Muslim.
 They were initially a distinct tribe separate from the Gashi tribe, both in name and religion (as the Gashi were still mainly Catholic at this time).
-There are several different legends about their origin, but the one collected by Rrok Zojzi is one of the main theories; this legend states that Bardh Aga came from Kuçi, an originally-Albanian tribe in Montenegro who have since been assimilated by the Slavs, and another one states that the Bardhi came from Kosovo.
-Bardh Aga was said to have settled with his sons in the are of Gosturan, which is where the Bardhi/Bardhajt still live today.
+There are several different legends about their origin, but the one collected by Rrok Zojzi is one of the main theories; this legend states that Bardh Aga came from Kuçi, an Albanian tribe in Montenegro that has since been assimilated by the Slavs, and another one states that the Bardhi came from Kosovo.
+Bardh Aga was said to have settled with his sons in the area of Gosturan, which is where the Bardhi/Bardhajt still live today.